mojomojo1/bootkon/docs/labs/5_dataplex.md

 20. Browse the BigQuery Dataset and choose the dataset created in LAB 1.
 If you followed the instructions, it should be named `{{ PROJECT_ID }}.ml_datasets`.
 21. Select the BigQuery Dataset
 22. Optionally add a label
-23. Click on continue
+23. Click on <walkthrough-spotlight-pointer locator="semantic({button 'Continue'})">Continue</walkthrough-spotlight-pointer>.
 24. Leave the discovery setting to be inherited by the lake settings we have just created during lake creation steps.
-Click continue.
+Click <walkthrough-spotlight-pointer locator="semantic({button 'Continue'})">Continue</walkthrough-spotlight-pointer>.
-25. Click submit.
+25. Click <walkthrough-spotlight-pointer locator="semantic({button 'Submit'})">Submit</walkthrough-spotlight-pointer>.

 ---